geekodour/gitpushblog/README.md

 - It will be awesome if anyone can help in creating some themes, you can create themes using [nunjucks](https://mozilla.github.io/nunjucks/) for now.
 - There are a lot of issues, check them out.
 It will be really great if you can help :smile:

+## Limitations
+- Probably does not work on Windows as of now.
+- Uses only nunjucks for now, let me know if to add support of any other templating engine.
+- I am thinking to add gatsby(react) support.
+- Currently only works with github pages (want to keep it that way)
+- See issues for others.

 # Contributors
 - [@CodeDotJS](https://github.com/CodeDotJS)